-Ger For more information on supported operating systems for components in SQL Anywhere Studio, see "Supported Platforms and System Requirements" on page 135 of the book Introducing SQL Anywhere Studio.
+System requirements For more information on supported operating systems for components in SQL Anywhere Studio, see "SQL Anywhere Studio Supported Platforms" [Introducing SQL Anywhere Studio, page 121].

 Network software requirements

 If you are running an Adaptive Server Anywhere network server, you must have appropriate networking software installed and running.